How can I get access?

 The cut/fill visualization can enable you to visualize the change in just one view, without having to toggle back and forth between different maps dates, and with the elevation comparison, you can calculate that over 1,420 cubic yards have been excavated in that area between February 4th and February 25.

-Tolerance can be set for enhanced cut/fill elevation comparison.
+Tolerance can be set for enhanced cut/fill elevation comparison in order to account for ground surface variation picked up by photogrammetry.
 This is set is + - feet as seen in the GIF below.

 With default drone map processing, elevations from map to map can vary based upon the GPS error of the drone and variations in barometric pressure.
 This means that the elevation of a point that has not moved may have different elevations on different maps of that point -- and this in turn is a problem for Cut/Fill visualization and volume comparison measurements, which use those elevation values.